-Dr. Kristi Sayers Menear majored in Health and Physical Education and Special Education at Louisiana College and graduated with a B.A. in 1993.
-She went on to receive a M.A. and Ph.D from the University of New Orleans.
+Dr. Kristi Sayers Menear majored in Health and Physical Education (now, Health & Exercise Science) and Special Education at Louisiana College and graduated with a B.A. in 1993.
+She later earned an M.A. and Ph.D from the University of New Orleans.
 She is a Certified Adapted Physical Educator (CAPE) through the National Consortium for Physical Education and Recreation for Individuals with Disabilities.
 Dr. Menear is currently an Assistant Professor in the Department of Human Studies at the University of Alabama at Birmingham.

 "What do I remember most about my years in the Physical Education department?